hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/cache.rst

 The Cache is used to save frames in memory for preview, so they can be later displayed much faster than rendered from scratch.
-Cache capacity can be set in :doc:`System tab </editors/preferences/system>` of the Preferences.
+Cache capacity can be set in the :doc:`System tab </editors/preferences/system>` of the Preferences.

 In order for this tab to be visible, enable :ref:`Developer Extras <prefs-interface-dev-extras>`.